 Explore Wind Ensemble

-For over 90 years, the concert band has played a vital role in the musical and spiritual life at Calvin College.
+For over 90 years, the concert band has played a vital role in the musical and spiritual life at Calvin University.
 The first photograph of the Calvin Band dates back to 1920, the same date when Calvin began granting BA degrees as a four-year liberal arts institution.
-This ensemble was comprised of seventeen members, all men.
+This ensemble was comprised of 17 members, all men.
 The first conductor of the Calvin Band was Cornelius Schooland.
-Additionally, Dick van Halsema and Henry Bruinsma were two other “first generation” Calvin Band conductors.
+Additionally, Dick Van Halsema and Henry Bruinsma were two other “first generation” Calvin Band conductors.

-In 1946, Harold Geerdes joined the Calvin faculty as band director, a position he held for over twenty years.
+In 1946, Harold Geerdes joined the Calvin faculty as band director, a position he held for over 20 years.
 During his tenure, the Calvin Band grew in size and reputation.
-Professor Geerdes was the first conductor to take the ensemble off campus, engaging in several tours throughout the Midwest.
+Professor Geerdes was the first conductor to take the ensemble off-campus, engaging in several tours throughout the Midwest.
 Following Professor Geerdes’ retirement, Dr. John Worst became the sixth conductor of the Calvin Band.
-Dr. Worst, who was also a professor of theory and composition, shared his musical leadership with the ensemble for eight years.
+Dr. Worst, who was also a professor of theory and composition, shared his musical leadership with the ensemble for 8 years.
 Cornelius Van Der Puy later followed him, working with the Calvin Band on a part-time basis for three years.

 After 28 years of dedicated service, Dr. De Young retired from Calvin College in the spring of 2005.
 In a special concert, the Calvin Band premiered three pieces that were commissioned in his honor.
 Each piece was written by a former student of Dr. De Young from the institutions where he had taught during his career.
 Fred Sturm from Lawrence University (Rainier: The Mountain that was God), Timothy Mahr from St. Olaf College (Longs Peak: Mountain Prayers), and Jed Koops from Calvin College (Kilimanjaro) all contributed works for this event.